Hamza-18/AI-TrafficControl/README.md

 Epsilon Decay: The exploration-exploitation balance (epsilon) decays over time, encouraging the agent to exploit its knowledge as training progresses.
 Simulation Steps: The agent interacts with the simulation by taking actions based on its current state, learning from the rewards and adjusting its Q-values accordingly.
 Episodes: The training runs for multiple episodes, where the agent gradually improves its performance.
-Training Parameters:

-Epsilon: Starts high to encourage exploration, then decays to favor exploitation.
-Learning: The agent updates its Q-table based on rewards received for actions taken in each state.
-Outcome:

-A trained Q-table that guides the agent’s decision-making to optimize traffic flow in the simulation.

 ## 4. test.py